daphne-eu/daphne/deploy/README.md

 - Deployment Platform (e.g. an HPC with SLURM support)
   - Runtime System(s)
-    - Runtime System for the Main Target or
+    - Runtime System for the Main Target
       - `daphne` Target
     - Runtime System for the Distributed Worker Target
       - `DistributedWorker` Target